Setting a foundation for thinking is essential for helping students build toward success.

 - Linear arrays

-Reframing our thinking and shifting our vocabulary both in our design and in our teaching.
+Reframing our thinking and shifting our vocabulary both in our design and teaching.
 It is one thing to ask ourselves to change how we design our curriculum, but it is another to move our thinking to be more transparent in our spaces with students.